Stormwater Discharges from Industrial Activities in Region 10

 For other stormwater information, visit Region 10 Stormwater Program.

-In Region 10, EPA is the NPDES permitting authority for facilities in Idaho; facilities on Indian Country lands in Oregon and Washington; federal operators in Washington; and the Metlakatla Reservation and Denali National Park in Alaska.
+In Region 10, EPA is the NPDES stormwater permitting authority for facilities on Indian lands in Idaho, Oregon and Washington; federal operators in Washington; and the Metlakatla Reservation and Denali National Park in Alaska.

-Use this chart to help you decide whether you need to apply for coverage under the under the Multi-Sector General Permit (MSGP) for Industrial Stormwater: Industrial Stormwater Decision Chart (PDF)(1 pg, 9 K, About PDF).
+Use this chart to help you decide whether you need to apply for coverage under the under the Multi-Sector General Permit (MSGP) for Industrial Stormwater: Industrial Stormwater Decision Chart (pdf).

 What if everything we do is indoors?